 And that reality is represented in the New Testament-especially in those three letters of Paul to Timothy and Titus that we call the Pastoral Epistles, the books that focus so precisely on what it means to be the church in this world as we await the return of our Savior.
 And one thing we can take away from these letters is that sound doctrine is the lifeblood of the church.

-In Titus chapter 1, Paul calls upon young Pastor Titus to appoint elders in the churches, and so he gives him the list of qualifications for the one who would serve as an overseer and undershepherd of Christ's flock.
-And he says, in Titus 1:9, that the overseer must "be able both to exhort in sound doctrine and to refute those who contradict."
+Turn to Titus chapter 1.
+In Titus 1:9, Paul says that elders in Christ's church must "be able both to exhort in sound doctrine and to refute those who contradict."
 A fundamental function of spiritual leadership is to instruct and exhort the believers in sound doctrine.
-In Titus chapter 2, verse 1, Paul says, "But as for you, speak the things which are fitting for sound doctrine."
+In Titus 2:1 Paul says, "But as for you, speak the things which are fitting for sound doctrine."
 Declare these things, Titus!
 Verse 5: "These things speak and exhort and reprove with all authority.
-Let no one disregard you!"
+Let no one disregard you."
 Verse 7: "In all things show yourself to be an example of good deeds, with purity in doctrine."
 The Word of God commands us to maintain purity in our doctrine-to not let our understanding of the teachings of the Christian faith become polluted with error.
 And that means we must devote ourselves to be ever examining our doctrine, ever subjecting it to the searching light of Scripture, constantly conforming our thoughts to what we see in the text, repenting of our faith in falsehoods, and eagerly embracing the truth.
 In 1 Timothy 4:6, Paul says to Timothy, "In pointing out these things to the brethren, you will be a good servant of Christ Jesus, constantly nourished on the words of the faith and of the sound doctrine which you have been following."
-Sound doctrine, friends, is the nourishment of the child of God.
-It is the food for your soul.
+Sound doctrine, friends, is the nourishment of the child of God!
+It is the food for your soul!

 And so if you're one of these people who says, "I can't stand all this doctrine!
 I'm not a fan of all this theology!
 We should just be preaching the Bible!" friend, you don't understand the Bible!
-You have an entirely different understanding of the Bible than the Apostle Paul did.
-Sound doctrine precisely that which God has breathed forth in the Bible, which He then gifts faithful preachers to draw out of the text and proclaim to His people!
+You have an entirely different understanding of the Bible than the Apostle Paul did!
+Sound doctrine is precisely that which God has breathed forth in the Bible, which He then gifts faithful preachers to draw out of the text and proclaim to His people.

 J. I. Packer wrote a book called, A Quest for Godliness.
 It's a fantastic book on the life and ministry of the Puritans.
 And in his chapter on Puritan preaching, he notes that one of the distinctives of Puritan preaching was that it was doctrinal in its content.
 And what he says is insightful.
 He writes, "Theology-truth about God and man-is what God has put into the texts of Scripture, and theology is what preachers must draw out of them.
 To the question, 'Should one preach doctrine?', the Puritan answer would have been, 'Why, what else is there to preach?'"
 (284-85).
-I love that!
-That is absolutely right!
+I love that.
+That is absolutely right.
 God has given us nothing to preach but doctrine!
 What is Bible exposition if it is not bringing forth the teaching of the text of Scripture-teaching about God, teaching about Christ, teaching about man, teaching about sin, teaching about salvation, teaching about godly living-and then to bring that teaching to bear on the minds and hearts and lives of believers?